kailash-manasarovar/statement/docs/timeline/2025/may.md

 - And the ideas stopped once the course had ended too.
 - Interestingly, I have always had rather good feelings about the King, warm feelings, and when this happened strongly once again - in Dorset in early 2026 - I thought he actually might be coming to visit and I was quite excited about that.
 - It all clicked into place during/after [Bali in July 2026](../2026/july.md#loka-yoga) on the CIA psychological-torture intensive which had very little detrimental effect on me and, I think now, rather helped me enormously to get clear on a great many things - undoubtedly not their intention.
-- It's like it bubbles up... and I feel it's essential nature which overrides what they might have wanted me to think instead if it was different, or a lie!

 ### Hearing the bell in her earpiece